Itsurō Sakisaka: Biography

 When Yamakawa died in 1958, Sakisaka became the undisputed leader of the Socialist Association.
 A charismatic public speaker and eloquent polemicist, be gained a wide following within the rank-and-file of the Japan Socialist Party and the Japanese labor movement.
-Sakisaka gave public lectures, offered less formal lectures on "Das Kapital" to gatherings of Socialist Party members and labor movement activists at his home, casually dropped in on labor union study sessions around the country.
+Sakisaka gave public lectures, offered less formal lectures on "Das Kapital" to gatherings of Socialist Party members and labor movement activists at his home, and casually dropped in on labor union study sessions around the country.

 Freed from the moderating influence of Yamakawa, in the late 1950s Sakisaka began to vociferously criticize the merger of the Right and Left Socialist Parties.
 In December 1958 he published an infamous article, nicknamed the "Sakisaka Thesis," in which he harshly criticized Right Socialist leader Suehiro Nishio without ever directly mentioning his name.
 Lambasting the 1955 merger, Sakisaka wrote that if you hoped to travel from Kyushu to Tokyo, you needed to build a party that could take you all the way, not one that would only take you as far as Osaka (Nisho's home base).
 Sakisaka also attacked Nishio's notion that the Socialist Party should try to expand its base by reaching out to farmers and small business owners, insisting that a true socialist revolution could only be carried out by the working class.
 Sakisaka's polemic persuaded many within the Socialist Party that Nishio and the Right Socialists were an impediment to achieving revolution in Japan and had to go, which contributed directly to Nisho and the Right Socialists being driven out of the Party to form the Democratic Socialist Party in January 1960.

 After helping drive Nishio out of the Socialist Party, Sakisaka became deeply involved in providing theoretical underpinnings for the bloody Miike Struggle in 1960 between striking miners and the Mitsui conglomerate at the Miike Coal Mine in Fukuoka prefecture.
 The Miike struggle eventually ended in total defeat for the workers, but the struggle lasted for almost a year, and Sakisaka's theorizing had proven to be a powerful mobilizing force.

 From the 1960s to 1970s, younger activists groomed by Socialist Association (and thus by Sakisaka) began to hold ever greater sway within the Socialist Party.
 At Sakisaka's urging, they succeeded in defeating Saburō Eda's attempt to take the Party in a more moderate direction under the slogan "Structural Reform."
 In 1968, Sakisaka published his "Socialist Association Thesis," which could be said to be the culmination of his socialist theorizing.
 From the 1960s, Sakisaka built increasingly close relationships with leaders in the Soviet Union.